 - LED 4, 5 and 6: will be off as they are reserved for future use.

-- Note: If LED 2 is not "On", press the reset button located in the center of the Thunderboard to establish a connection.
+- Note: If LED 2 is not "On", press the reset button located in the centre of the Thunderboard to establish a connection.